 The Plan is a type of profit-sharing retirement plan known as a "401(k)" plan.
 This means that you may elect to defer part of your compensation and have the Company contribute the deferred amount to the Plan instead of receiving it in your paychecks.
-The Company may also make discretionary contributions and will make matching contributions, as explained in "Contributions to the Plan" on page 178.
+The Company may also make discretionary contributions and will make matching contributions, as explained in "Contributions to the Plan" on page 114.

-Your accounts
+Your Accounts

-Your pay deferrals, Roth pay deferrals, and the other Company contributions made for you are placed in accounts in your name.
+Your pay deferrals and the other Company contributions made for you are placed in accounts in your name.
 Your accounts are invested together with the other participants' accounts in certain investment funds.
 The investment earnings are allocated to the accounts.

-Your benefits
+Your Benefits